Renault links union deal to Nissan, Daimler output

-PARIS (Reuters) - Renault (RENA.PA) may build vehicles in France for partners Nissan (7201.T) and Daimler (DAIGn.DE) if domestic employees work longer hours, the carmaker told unions on Wednesday.
+PARIS, Jan 9 (Reuters) - Renault may build vehicles in France for partners Nissan and Daimler if domestic employees work longer hours, the carmaker told unions on Wednesday.

-In the latest round of talks on a new nationwide labor deal, Renault managers asked unions to sign up to an average 6.5 percent increase in working time, the carmaker said.
+In the latest round of talks on a new nationwide labour deal, Renault managers asked unions to sign up to an average 6.5 percent increase in working time, the carmaker said.

 “This would contribute towards making French factories more attractive for the allocation of (production) volumes in addition to Renault’s own output,” Renault said in a statement.